-Here’s our practical advice for doing business in China now: trademarks, business cards and more
+Here’s our practical advice for doing business in China now: trademarks, business cards and more.

-The Fifth China International Import Exposition (CIIE) starts tomorrow (5 November) and lasts till the 10 November.
-CIIE was first announced in May 2017 by President Xi Jinping during the Belt and Road Forum as a platform to actively open the Chinese market to the world in support of trade liberalization and economic globalisation.
+The Fifth China International Import Exposition starts tomorrow (5 November) and lasts till the 10 November.
+China International Import Exposition was first announced in May 2017 by President Xi Jinping during the Belt and Road Forum as a platform to actively open the Chinese market to the world in support of trade liberalization and economic globalisation.

-For those attending CIIE for the first time, navigating the business world in China can be daunting and challenging, we offer practical tips to demystify doing business in China.
+For those attending China International Import Exposition for the first time, navigating the business world in China can be daunting and challenging, we offer practical tips to demystify doing business in China.

-Protect your trademarks
+Protect your Trademarks

-The Trademark Law of the People’s Republic of China utilises as “first come, first serve” approach in filing an application at the Trademark Bureau, with approved applicants having priority over the subsequent application of trademark in similar classes of goods.
+The Trademark Law of the People’s Republic of China utilises as “first come, first serve” approach.
+Applicants can file an application at the Trademark Bureau.
+Approved applicants having priority over the subsequent application of trademark in similar classes of goods.

-Present your business cards
+Present your Business Cards

 Cards from non-Chinese will typically include Chinese language information that corresponds to the native language on the card.
 In today’s digital era, business cards may be presented in electronic form, such as is popular for WeChat users.
 (Tip: if doing business in China, WeChat is a must.)

 Prior to business negotiations, it is essential to conduct a due diligence.
 For example, the business scope of the company should be verified.
 In China, companies are limited to business activities defined in the business scope.

 Without, the affixation of the corporate seal on the contract, the contract is null and void.
 Each registered company is required by law to hold a set of corporate seals (sometimes referred to as a “company chop”), which is presented at the public security bureau for approval.
 Once the corporate seals are approved, they are micro-fined and registered with the government.